SamyBoy51/Bioskim_BioinformaticsTool/README.md

 or just reorganize the files.
 Also feel free to comment and review the software!
 Thanks!

 Conditions: Feel free to use it according to the license that i have.
-If this software (Bioskim_BioinformaticsTool) is used in any sort of ways that can account to plagiarism i do not hold accountable for you desicions and any 'consequences' you may have due to the unrightful use of this software you must face them yourself.
+If this software (Bioskim_BioinformaticsTool) is used in any sort of ways that can account to plagiarism i do not hold accountable for you desicions and any 'consequences' you may have due to the unrightful use of this software; you must face them yourself.